 2. Make lots of charts and graphs.

 A picture is worth a thousand words, and so is a chart.
 Cornell University did a study that revealed people are more likely to believe a source if it had graphs.
 I’m sure their research had plenty, it would be pretty funny if it didn’t have any.
 You don’t have to be a wiz with Excel to create charts and graphs.
 They’re pretty easy in Word, too.
-Whenever you get the chance, stick in a chart, and smarter.
-Use
+Whenever you get the chance, stick one in a chart and you'll look smarter.

 3. Make your appendix as large as possible.

 Everyone loves a good slide show, and people will love yours if you help them believe the information is correct.
 And nothing does that like a giant, useless appendixes.
 Everyone will think you really did your homework, and it’s unlikely people will read it.

 Writing is thinking out loud.
 When you write, people see how you think.
 (Hmm, what does the way this article is written say about me?)
 In this email, crazy world, each time you hit send on an email, you’re showing people how smart you are.
 Don’t use big words that don’t fool anyone.
 Write simply.
 An excellent place to learn a couple of things about writing is from Strunk and White.
 The book Elements of Style will tell you everything you need to know to look good on paper.
 It’s a short, readable book.
 Click here to get it.
 One more writing tip, never let good grammar get in the way of good writing.

 5. Look people in the eye when you talk to them.